Nixjoyer/Python-Encryptor/README.md

 🔹 Option 2: On **Other Linux Distros/ macOS**

-1. Make sure Python 3 is installed.
+1. Make sure Python 3 and pip are installed.

-`sudo apt install python3.13.5  and sudo apt install python3-pip(For Debian)` `sudo dnf install python3.13.5 and sudo dnf install python3-pip (For Fedora)` `sudo pacman -S python3.13.5 and sudo pacman -S python-pip (For Arch)`
+`sudo apt install python3.13.5  and sudo apt install python3-pip(For Debian)`

+`sudo dnf install python3.13.5 and sudo dnf install python3-pip (For Fedora)`

+`sudo pacman -S python3.13.5 and sudo pacman -S python-pip (For Arch)`

 3. Install cryptography: